San Antonio: Geography

 The city's primary source of drinking water is the Edwards Aquifer.
 Impounded in 1962 and 1969, respectively, Victor Braunig Lake and Calaveras Lake were among the first reservoirs in the United States built to use recycled treated wastewater for power plant cooling, reducing the amount of groundwater needed for electrical generation.

 Neighborhoods

 Downtown

 Downtown San Antonio, the city and metro area's urban core, encompasses many of the city's famous structures, attractions, and businesses.
 The central business district is generally understood to cover the northern half of the "Downtown Loop"—the area bordered by Cesar Chavez to the south.
 Due to the size of the city and its horizontal development, downtown accounts for less than one half of one percent of San Antonio's geographic area.
+The Strip (north of Downtown) houses a concentration of clubs and bars catering to the LGBT community.

 North Central

-North Central is home to several enclaves and upscale neighborhoods including Castle Hills, Hollywood Park, Elm Creek, Inwood, Stone Oak, and Rogers Ranch.
+North Central is home to several enclaves and upscale neighborhoods including Castle Hills, Shavano Park, Hollywood Park, Elm Creek, Inwood, Stone Oak, and Rogers Ranch.
 The area is also the location of upper-middle-class neighborhoods (Deerfield, Churchill Estates, Hunter's Creek, Oak Meadow, and Summerfield).